 If any of the above happens to you at 4,900 feet up a mountain then there's a strong chance you won't want to be spending days or weeks trekking back to Kathmandu to a hospital.
 You'll need a helicopter to get you down.

 A helicopter evacuation in Nepal costs a minimum of USD $5,000.
-That's not including any hospital treatment or in-flight medical services.
+That's not including any hospital treatment or in-flight medical services which are now mandatory.

 Good hospitals in Nepal are rare.
 The rare, good hospitals make a lot of money from trekkers in need of medical care.
 They charge a lot!

 Without the right travel insurance covering you then the bills can be astronomical.

 I've never been on a trek where I haven't seen at least one person turning back due to sickness or injury.
 In all but one trek I've seen helicopter evacuations.